notmatthancock/notmatthancock.github.io/_posts/2017-10-9-region-growing-wrapping-c.markdown

 (C)      Errors: 0
 {% endhighlight %}

 $1.189 / 0.074 \approx 16$.
 That's a speed-up of nearly a factor of 16!
-Of course, this factor will change if we a image neighbor value larger than 5 as was tested here.
+Of course, this factor will change if we use a image neighbor value larger than 5 as was tested here.
 Something to note is that in the above, the array returned by the C-wrapped function will actually be of type `int8`.
-For some reason, `f2py` doesn't care for boolean types.
+[For reasons that are unknown to me](https://stackoverflow.com/questions/41411923/pass-boolean-array-without-copying-with-f2py), `f2py` doesn't care for accepting boolean types from NumPy and requires `int8` instead.
 Generally, you have to be pretty careful when passing different types using `f2py` because you can observe strange results that might not appear as blatant errors.

 In the figure below, I've plotted the run times for the Python and C codes (and their ratio) averaged over 10 runs for image neighborhood radius size of $1,5,10,15,$ and $25$ (I'm using the term radius, but we really mean cube-half-length).
 This means at each coordinate where we check for inclusion, we must compute the average over a volume of size $(2 \cdot 1+1)^3, (2\cdot 5 + 1)^2$, etc. Notable speed increases happen within the 1 to 15 pixel radius range.
 For larger neighborhood sizes, the averaging operation dominates the code, and since the NumPy average is implemented in C, it is not too surprising that the relative speed increase obtained by the pure C code begins to vanish.